 Bannock County Clerk

-Jason Dixon was elected as Bannock County Clerk in 2016 after serving as a Realtor in Southeast Idaho for 17 years.
-During his time as a Realtor, Dixon served as the Director, Treasurer, and finally the President of the Greater Pocatello Association of Realtors.
-Dixon graduated from Idaho State University, and before that from Highland High School, where he met his wife Annie.
-He and Annie have four children: Connor, Jaycee, Eve, and Hope.
-Dixon served six years in the Idaho Army National Guard and loves the outdoors.
+Jason Dixon was elected as Bannock County Clerk in 2018 after working as a Realtor in Southeast Idaho for 17 years.
+During his time as a Realtor, Dixon served as Director, Treasurer, and finally President of the Greater Pocatello Association of Realtors.
+Dixon is a lifelong resident of Pocatello and attended both Highland High School and Idaho State University.
+During his time at ISU, he served in the Idaho Army National Guard.
+He loves to enjoy the outdoors with his wife Annie.
+Together they have four children: Connor, Jaycee, Eve, and Hope.

 About the Clerk’s Office